-The largest global banks cut the shortfall in the reserves they’ll need to meet Basel capital rules by 82.9 billion euros ($112 billion) in the second half of 2012, leaving a gap of 115 billion euros.
+The largest global banks halved the shortfall in the capital they will need to meet Basel rules in the first six months of 2013, leaving a gap of 57.5 billion euros ($79 billion).

 Some pesticides used in agriculture may damage learning capacity in the brains of honeybees, according to U.K. research.

 In the hunt for ways to extend life, scientists are turning to an unlikely source: the gas that gives rotten eggs their distinctive foul smell.

 In their campaign to bring the financial industry under control, European Union policy makers have a deadline problem.

 The next new treatment for breast, colon and prostate cancers, among others, may be a diabetes drug first approved in 1958.

 Banks face a toughening of global capital rules on swaps, bonds and other securities that they intend to trade, as regulators seek to make lenders more resilient to crises.

 A European Union agreement on rules for handling failing lenders will ease progress in talks next week on a bank-resolution authority and backup fund for the euro area, lawmakers and analysts said.